 Why do I have to wait 8-10 weeks to see my practitioner?

 It seems like a long time to wait, especially given the questions you may have.
 They ask you to wait because the earliest they can see a heartbeat is around 6 ½-7 weeks on an ultrasound, and the heartbeat is one of the ways to confirm a pregnancy.
 So unless you have a history that warrants an earlier appointment, you will have to wait a few weeks.
-But this is exactly why Prepare the Nest offers an Early Pregnancy class.
-This class will answer all of the questions you might have, prior to seeing your practitioner.
+But this is a great time to register for our Childbirth, Newborn Care, and Breastfeeding class.
+And there's lots more to explore throughout our site to answer your early questions!